HasanOmar1/Vote-Now/README.md

 There you will find all the accounts in the api and you can see who voted and who did not.

-I have also added a total votes which shows how many accounts voted.
+I have also added a votes chart thats shows how many votes each cat got.

 ---